Panopath/cordova-app-updater/README.md

 1. Update any assets (js/css/images/etc.), synchronize your app with its latest version on the server with ease.
 (Don't have to resubmit it to Apple Store!)
 2. Efficient: Only takes less than 150B to check whether an update is available
 3. Intelligent: Able to calculate the size of the update, show the download progress, notify when the update is done successfully.
+4. Safe: downloads to temp directory first, then merges temp and www.
+Will not break the app.
-4. User-friendly: uses `splashscreen` to hide page reload from users.
+5. User-friendly: uses `splashscreen` to hide page reload from users.

 ## Quick Start